 All Skudo products provide a temporary covering to protect finished surfaces from construction site damages, spills and stains.

 - The Commercial System is a 2 part system consisting of a Base Coat and Mat, ideal for protecting substrates on large commercial jobs for up to 12 months.
 Most commonly used on concrete and terrazzo, the Commercial Mat System is also used on tile, marble, stone, hardwood, epoxies and more.
-It comes in Heavy, Medium and Light Traffic Grades.
+It comes in Heavy and Medium Traffic Grades.
 Note – The HT Commercial System can be used outside as it has the most superior UV protection of any Skudo product.

 - Tack-Mats are our most stain resistant product with a virtually impenetrable laminate coating on the back of the Mat.
 Tack-Mat is a simple peel and stick application – the release paper is pulled off to expose a sticky backing which creates a strong bond to most substrates.
 There are two varieties of Tack-Mat: